As an act of self-promotion, I mounted the world’s shortest photo exhibit and invited people to make off with my art

 SMP marked my first attempt at breaking through the attention barrier.
 To my amazement the art thieves nabbed all of the art in 30 seconds!
 We filmed the whole thing.
 As a marketing strategy, it was nothing if not fresh.
 This got me press!
 I also shared conversations with the participants and the dialogue continued to simmer on social media.

 Brilliant ideas can spread like wildfire over the Internet but brilliant ideas needn’t be in service of a BIG production.
 Modest and memorable works just as well.
 What matters is that your idea is original.
 Sometimes you don’t have to be the biggest and best, if you are the first.
-The video above shows the unexpected art thefts that took place at SMP Barcelona (2013).
+This video shows unexpected art thefts taking place in Barcelona (2013).

 On occasion I coordinated SMP events to coincide with local art festivals and local volunteers helped me organise more thefts.
 SMP showed at “Infecting The City” in Cape Town and at “The Night of The Arts” in Helsinki, both with great response.